jtfmumm/pony-functional-data/README.md

 Helper methods for the "collections" package mutable List

-MListT has the following methods:
+The primitive mutable-data/Lists has the following methods:

 ```
     unit[A](a: A): List[A]